docrails-tw/guides/source/zh-TW/getting_started.md

 This link will allow you to bring up the form that lets you create a new article.

-Also add a link in `app/views/articles/new.html.erb`, underneath the form, to go back to the `index` action:
+Now, add another link in `app/views/articles/new.html.erb`, underneath the form, to go back to the `index` action:

 ```erb
 <%= form_for :article, url: articles_path do |f| %>